Louisville Kentucky Child Custody Lawyer

 At Dodd & Dodd Attorneys, PLLC, we have worked with a number of custodial evaluators and will help you select the best custodial evaluator for your case.
 We take a comprehensive approach to understand your objectives regarding your desire to continue parenting and remaining active in your child’s life.
 We work to protect your child’s best interests as well as your objectives in a custody dispute.
 Our experienced child custody and visitation attorneys know how to collect necessary evidence and documentation to support your case from negotiations through trial.

 Relocation and Move Away Child Custody Cases

 Kentucky Judges take a dim view of parents who move out of the area or out of state with a child without seeking the permission of the Court.
 These cases are immediate in nature, as the issues of legal “venue” can change away from Kentucky within a matter of weeks or a few months.
 If the other parent has taken your child and relocated away from the area without permission of the Court you must take immediate action and contact us to preserve and protect your parental rights, and to ensure that our Kentucky Court maintains jurisdiction over your case.

 Contact Experienced Louisville Parenting Time and Child Custody Attorneys

 What is more important than your child or children?
-If you are concerned about child custody, visitation or parenting time or considering divorce we invite you to call today at 866-674-1924 or 502-584-1108 or contact Dodd & Dodd Attorneys, PLLC by email for a consultation with an experienced child custody and visitation lawyer.
+If you are concerned about child custody, visitation or parenting time or considering divorce we invite you to call today at 502-584-1108 or contact Dodd & Dodd Attorneys, PLLC by email to schedule an appointment with an experienced Louisville child custody and visitation lawyer.

 • Credit cards accepted • Available evening and weekends by appointment •